 mRNA: Removing Bottlenecks in Process Development and Manufacturing

-    Speaker: Rok Sekirnik, Head Process development for mRNA and pDNA
+Presenter: Rok Sekirnik, Head of Process development for mRNA and pDNA

 In vitro-transcribed messenger RNA-based therapeutics represent a relatively novel and highly efficient class of drugs.
 Current clinical efforts encompassing mRNA – based drugs are directed to three categories: mRNA vaccine, mRNA therapy and protein replacement therapy.
 As mRNA vaccine became the front runner to fight the COVID-19 pandemic, challenges surrounding their process development and manufacturing became readily apparent:

 - mRNA manufacturing is not yet a platform approach.
 Standardized products along the processes are needed